smartuse/platform/docs/README.md

 - **Registration and onboarding process** (users): An organisation or an individual should be able to register itself using a proper registration and onboarding process.
 - **Modelling of publishing process**: The management of data projects (e.g. uploading new data sets, analytics, etc.) should be modelled and represented with various states, e.g. "data uploaded", "data cleaned", "data verified", "data normalised", "custom analytics run", "data ready for publication waiting approval", "publication approved", "data published".
 This process needs to be moderated by users with the correct role belonging to the publishing organisation as well as by the maintainer of the **Smart Use** platform.
 - **Modelling the data pipeline**: A data pipeline should be modelled in a way that all steps involved in the data amelioration can be automatically and reproducibly applied to the data set fetched from the data source.
 This includes executing external data processing services as well as storing and executing all scripts (R/Julia) used in order to get the final result.

 Further ideas and vision

 - Frontend:
-  - **Storytelling**: SmartUse could include features for telling a comprehensive story based on the data produced.
+  - **Storytelling**: Smart Use could include features for telling a comprehensive story based on the data produced.
 This might include a timeline or a sequence of data sets and its findings and conclusions.
   - **Definition of data packages** and their components: The frontend could include a way for defining data packages and their components.
   - **Upload functionality** for R/Julia data processing scripts
   - **Create, edit and delete functionality for data pipelines**: A user should be able to create, modify and delete data pipelines for his/her data projects.
 - Backend:
-  - **Templates for data pipelines**: In order to support organisations and users in the process of data publication, SmartUse should offer templates for standard data pipelines.
+  - **Templates for data pipelines**: In order to support organisations and users in the process of data publication, Smart Use should offer templates for standard data pipelines.
 Templates can be globally available or specific for an organisation.
-  - **Versioning of data projects**: SmartUse should support multiple versions of a data project.
+  - **Versioning of data projects**: Smart Use should support multiple versions of a data project.
 An organisation should be able to approve a sub set of the available versions of a data project for publication.
-  - **Detection of data source updates**: SmartUse should be able to detect updates of a data source.
+  - **Detection of data source updates**: Smart Use should be able to detect updates of a data source.
 It should automatically fetch the new data and apply all the processing steps of the assigned data pipelines and automatically create a new version.
 As soon as the processing has been completed, it should inform the owner of the data project about the availability of new results.
 The new version of the data project including the automatically generated results can then be approved for publication by the data project owner or one of its users with the necessary assigned role.
 This feature requires role concept, publishing process, data pipelines, and versioning.

-89grad implemented and operates a set of web applications with extensive role concept, such as SmartUse will require in the next phase, as well as with various automation and integration requirements for various customers.
+89grad implemented and operates a set of web applications with extensive role concept, such as Smart Use will require in the next phase, as well as with various automation and integration requirements for various customers.
 Examples are:

 - Order Gateway and Merchant Portal for e-commerce market place siroop:
   - Handling of updates (master, stock, and price data) for more than 1 Mio products of more than 500 merchants (> 2 Mio updates per day)